Best Travel Socks for Every Trip

 Midweight Hiking Socks

-Travel socks for serious walking and hiking, you want these babies for all day adventures, outdoor adventures, multi-day treks, and regular adventuring.
-These offer moderate padding in the heel & ball of the foot, often provide cushioning at the top (as many hikers will choose to wear boots), and can be worn with or without liners.
+Travel socks for serious walking and hiking, you want these babies for all-day adventures, outdoor adventures, multi-day treks, and regular adventuring.
+These offer moderate padding in the heel and ball of the foot, often provide cushioning at the top (to protect your foot in hiking boots), and can be worn with or without liners.

 Winter Adventure Socks